 Online shopping is booming, and the trend is expected to continue even after the cities become open.
 However, while delivery services promote less mingling and contact, the need to make more space for delivery vehicles will rise.
 More delivery trucks will take up parking spaces than before.
-One way that cities can solve this issue is to create more pick-up hubs.
-The hubs will have fewer people there, and delivery trucks will not have to take up more parking spaces.
+One way that cities can solve this issue is to create more pickup hubs.
+The hubs will have fewer people there, and delivery trucks will not have more parking spaces.

 The rise of curb management

-The rise in the number of cars on the road is only one of the expected behavioural changes.
-We also hope to see more people picking and dropping commodities, spending lesser periods among the crowd.
-For parking, a rise in parking space reservation is likely to happen, with the need to avoid mingling as much as possible.
+The rise in the number of cars on the road is only one of the expected behavioral changes.
+We also hope to see more people picking and dropping commodities, and spending lesser periods among the crowd.
+A rise in parking space reservations is likely to happen for parking, with the need to avoid mingling as much as possible.
 This reservation-only method is expected to be prominent across several service industries.
 While restaurants will encourage pickups, salons will offer more exclusive services.

-One way that cities might keep this going after opening up is requiring a company only to allow a percentage of workers at work.
+Cities might keep this going after opening up by requiring a company only to allow a percentage of workers at work.
 Other workers will telecommute, and it could be on a rotational basis.
-This way, parking spaces will have reduced volume to deal with.
+This way, parking spaces will have a reduced volume to deal with.

 The cities must uphold the progress that the pandemic had brought in the parking industry.